KainingX/WeatherApp/README.md

 ```
 npm install react react-dom
 ```

 Babel, WebPack, and http-server:

 ```
 npm install --save-dev @babel/core @babel/preset-env @babel/preset-react webpack webpack-cli babel-loader http-server
 ```

 ## Running the website on localhost

-Run WebPack to create a dist folder and a bundle file inside first
+Run WebPack to create a dist folder and a bundle file inside

 ```
 npm run create
 ```

-Run http-server, then click /dist to show the hello world page
+Run http-server to setup a localhost web server

 ```
 npm run start
 ```

+Open http://localhost:8080 to see the website

 ## Built With